levelarts-studio/cte-docs/content/gad2-docs/modules/unit-4/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Gameplay Systems & Interactive Elements
+  Vertical Slice Build (Alpha)
 </div>

-This unit introduces **gameplay systems, interactivity, and character setup** in Unreal Engine.
-Students use Blueprints to add simple mechanics, replace the default player character, and create reactive environments.
-The focus is on making levels feel playable, immersive, and responsive to the player.
+In this unit, teams move into **production mode** and begin building their vertical slice.
+The Alpha build demonstrates that the project is **playable and core systems are functioning**.
+Teams must integrate characters, environments, and mechanics into a working scene inside Unreal Engine.

 {{< callout type="info" >}}
-This unit emphasizes **player experience**.
-By the end, every team will have a custom player character, basic interactive systems, and environmental effects that enhance immersion.
+An **Alpha build** is not polished — it is about function, not beauty.
+By the end of this unit, you should be able to play through your slice from start to finish, even if art and effects are rough.
 {{< /callout >}}

+---

 ## Topics Covered
-- Replacing the default Unreal character with a project-specific player
-- Adding simple Blueprint logic for movement, interaction, or UI prompts
-- Creating interactive elements: doors, triggers, pickups
-- Environmental effects: particles, sound cues, weather systems
-- Navigation cues and feedback systems (checkpoints, markers)
+- Team production workflows and milestone management
+- Importing assets into a shared Unreal project
+- Integrating characters, environments, and props into levels
+- Core gameplay loop implementation (navigation, interaction, win condition)
-- Testing and iteration through peer playtests
+- Debugging and testing Alpha builds
+- Documenting progress and assigning next-phase tasks

+---

 ## Assignments
 {{< cards >}}
-  {{< card link="/gad2-docs/modules/unit-4/a1" title="(A4.1) Custom Player Character Setup" >}}
+  {{< card link="/gad2-docs/modules/unit-4/a1" title="(A4.1) Shared Unreal Project Setup" >}}
-  {{< card link="/gad2-docs/modules/unit-4/a2" title="(A4.2) Blueprint Basics: Doors & Triggers" >}}
+  {{< card link="/gad2-docs/modules/unit-4/a2" title="(A4.2) Asset Integration & Level Blockout" >}}
-  {{< card link="/gad2-docs/modules/unit-4/a3" title="(A4.3) Adding Environmental Effects" >}}
+  {{< card link="/gad2-docs/modules/unit-4/a3" title="(A4.3) Core Gameplay Loop Implementation" >}}
-  {{< card link="/gad2-docs/modules/unit-4/a4" title="(A4.4) Playtest & Feedback Iteration" >}}
+  {{< card link="/gad2-docs/modules/unit-4/a4" title="(A4.4) Internal Playtest & Debug Report" >}}
+  {{< card link="/gad2-docs/modules/unit-4/a5" title="(A4.5) Portfolio Upload — Alpha Build Showcase" >}}
 {{< /cards >}}

+---

 ## Learning Report

 **Objectives**
-- Replace the default Unreal character with a custom setup
-- Script basic interactivity using Blueprints (doors, triggers, pickups)
-- Add audio, particle, and weather effects to build atmosphere
-- Implement navigation cues and feedback systems
+- Work collaboratively in a shared Unreal project
+- Integrate multiple asset types (characters, environments, props)
+- Implement a basic, playable core gameplay loop
-- Conduct playtests to evaluate usability and immersion
+- Conduct internal playtests and document feedback
+- Package an Alpha build and upload documentation to portfolio

 **Materials**
-- Unreal Engine project with Blueprint editor enabled
+- Unreal Engine (team project files)
-- Character template or starter project assets
-- Audio/particle packs for environmental effects
-- Peer playtesting forms
+- Completed prototypes and GDD from previous units
+- Collaboration tools (Git, Perforce, or Google Drive if simplified)

 **Assessment**
-Students are graded on character setup, clarity of interaction systems, integration of environmental effects, and responsiveness to playtest feedback.
+Teams are assessed on whether they deliver a working Alpha build:
+- A player can navigate the slice.
+- At least one interactive system functions (trigger, pickup, or puzzle).
+- Win condition or loop is present.
+Clarity of documentation and portfolio submission are also required.

 **Activities**
-Teams configure a custom player character, implement basic Blueprint logic, and add reactive elements to their environments.
-Peer playtests guide revisions for navigation, clarity, and interactivity.
+Teams divide asset creation and implementation tasks.
+They import content, block out levels, and hook up mechanics in Blueprints.
+Teams run **internal playtests** to catch bugs and log issues.
+Each group delivers a build plus a short reflection on next steps.

+---

 ## Education Standards

 The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **4.3** — Use job-specific hardware/software for workflows and delivery of content to various platforms.
-- **5.2** — Solve industry-specific creative challenges, accept critique, and apply feedback.
+- **5.2** — Solve creative challenges, accept critique, and iterate
-- **7.2** — Work collaboratively and follow through as a team member.
+- **9.1** — Collaborate with a team to realize a creative project
-- **9.2** — Apply iterative design through prototypes and feedback.
+- **16.6** — Understand workflows in pre-production, production, and post-production
-- **16.9** — Track tasks and deliverables using industry-standard project management strategies/software.
+- **18.6** — Work with a production team to contribute to a complete game scene
+- **20.1** — Investigate how real-time rendering is used in vertical slice builds